Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- Brown is responsible for attempting 19.0% of his team's field goal attempts this season with 20.6 per game.
+- This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's tries from beyond the arc.
+- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.

 - Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- The 76ers are the sixth-ranked team in the league, allowing 24.2 assists per game.
+- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.

-- The 76ers are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per contest.
+- Looking at 3-pointers, the 76ers are ranked fifth in the NBA, allowing 11.6 makes per contest.

 Jaylen Brown vs. the 76ers